CyVerse-learning-materials/container_camp_workshop_2018/atmosphere/boot.rst

 3. Select the newly created project

-- Click on your new project!
+- Click on your newly created project!

-- Within the project, select "new"

-- Now, select 'New' and then "Instance" from the dropdown menu to start up a new machine.
+- Now, click 'New' and then "Instance" from the dropdown menu to start up a new virtual machine.

 |atmo_launch0|